Movatterモバイル変換

 Heck was a member of the 2019 U.S.Junior Solheim Cup team, going 2–1 over three rounds of match play.
 She also competed in theU.S.
 Women's Amateur and finished T8 in the Girl's Junior PGA Championship.
 She also earned one of four amateur spots at the2019 ANA Inspiration.
 Along with later fellow Stanford Cardinal Sadie Englemann, she advanced to the semifinals of the 2019U.S.
 Women's Amateur Four-Ball.

 In 2020, Heck was the stroke-play medalist in theU.S.
 Women's Amateur, shooting 4-under-par across two rounds.
-She advanced to the round of 16 before falling, 1 up, to eventual championRose Zhang.
+She advanced to the round of 16 before falling, 1 down, to eventual championRose Zhang.
 She was also a quarterfinalist in the 2020North and South Women's Amateur.[2]

 Heck enrolled atStanford University in 2021 to play golf with theStanford Cardinal women's golf team.
 In her freshman year, she recorded six individual collegiate wins.[3]
 She became the third player in college history to sweep conference (Pac-12), regional (Stanford Regional) and national titles (NCAAs), joining USC'sAnnie Park and Arizona'sMarisa Baena.
 Heck became the first Stanford woman to win an NCAA title, and the ninth freshman to achieve the feat.
 Her 69.72 scoring average over 25 rounds was, at the time, the lowest in NCAA women's golf history.[2]